 Typically, the amount you pay for a prescription drug covers you a full month's supply of a covered drug.
 However, your doctor can prescribe less than a month's supply of drugs.
-There may be times when you want to ask your doctor about prescribing less than a month's supply of
+There

 The amount you pay when you get less than a full month's supply will depend on whether you are responsible for paying coinsurance (a percentage of the total cost) or a copayment (a flat dollar amount).